 When presenting news reports, newspapers must take into consideration the welfare and the benefit of the general public.

 Newspapers must take into consideration the humanitarian principle and the dignity of an individual person when he or she is being presented in a photo or mentioned in a news story.

 Few would argue that the live broadcast of a suicide protected the dignity of Wanchai, or shielded the public from the consequences of witnessing extremely violent imagery.

 Another well-known code that takes up this question is the Society of Professional Journalists Ethics Code which urges journalists to do no harm.

 Balance the public’s need for information against potential harm or discomfort.
 Pursuit of the news is not a license for arrogance or undue intrusiveness.
 Avoid pandering to lurid curiosity, even if others do.

-Reporting on suicide is a challenge for all societies and many countries have different cultural approaches to the issue which affect media.
-In some Nordic countries it was until recently the case that media would hardly ever report on suicides at all, recognising that these were deeply troubling events for families.
+Reporting on suicide is a challenge for all societies and many countries have different cultural approaches to the issue which affects the media.
+In some Nordic countries, it was until recently the case that media would hardly ever report on suicides at all, recognising that these were deeply troubling events for families.
 Media in Norway, for instance, maintained a respectful silence in 1992 following the suicide of the son of Gro Harlem Bruntland, a former Prime Minister,

 Agence France Presse Ethics Guidelines note the importance of protecting the public from unnecessary grief by reporting on death cautiously.